 “No” is the short answer if you are talking about real Matcha.
 Simply put, Matcha is made to offer higher Caffeine.
 Matcha is Camellia Sinensis, the same as other types of green tea, but shade grown green tea leaves ground into fine powder.
 When green tea leaves are covered for a certain period of time, it increases two things in tea leaves: Caffeine and L-theanine.
 Caffeine is a stimulant, and L-theanine is a natural relaxant, which is almost exclusively found in green tea leaves.
 L-theanine is also Umami (ooh-ma-me), which is a meaty, savory flavor.
 Matcha is savory green tea with higher effects of calm-alertness delivered by intentionally increased Caffeine.
 It doesn’t make sense to remove caffeine after extra effort was made to increase caffeine.
 High caffeine content was welcomed by Zen monks and Samuria warriors to stay alert.

 When green tea leaves are NOT covered until harvested, they contain naturally less caffeine.
 Instead, abundant sun exposure generates more Catechins and EGCG, the antioxidants responsible for the long list of green tea health benefits, in the tea leaves.
 When these green tea leaves are steamed to maintain natural green color and nutrients, they become Sencha.
-Sencha is supposed to be lower in Caffeine.
-Thus, Sencha powder is “natural decaf Matcha”.
+Sencha is made to be naturally lower in Caffeine and higher in Antioxidants than Matcha.
 Read more about Sencha and Matcha

 Is decaffeinated green tea still good for you?